Evaluating LLMs on Entity Disambiguation in Tables: Results and discussion

 \textbf{MOOD fine-tuning}.
-Table~\ref{tab:performances} reports also the performances of \turl, \tablellama and \alligator after the MOOD fine-tuning.
-Thanks to the ``continual fine\-tuning" inspired by~\cite{ibrahim2024simple} \tablellama slightly increases its perfor\-mances on (previously) MOOD and OOD (BioDiv-red) data, with no clue of suffering from catastrophic forgetting on its IN data (TURL-2K-red-LamAPI). \turl gains the most from the MOOD fine-tuning ($\approx$$+36\%$ on Wikidata\-TablesR1) but suffers a severe drop in performance on both IN and OOD data, confirming the catastrophic forgetting suffered by models after fine-tuning~\cite{goodfellow2015catastrophicforgetting}. \alligator achieves great performances on 2T-red, BioDiv-red and TURL-2K-red-LamAPI after MOOD fine-tuning, without suffering a huge drop in performance (apart for HT-R2, where it loses 10\% points), demonstrating a good generalization pattern.
+Table~\ref{tab:performances} reports also the performances of \turl, \tablellama and \alligator after MOOD fine-tuning.
+Thanks to the ``continual fine\-tuning" inspired by~\cite{ibrahim2024simple} \tablellama slightly increases its perfor\-mances on (previously) MOOD and OOD (BioDiv-red) data, with no clue of suffering from catastrophic forgetting on its IN data (TURL-2K-red-LamAPI). \turl gains the most from the MOOD fine-tuning ($\approx$$+36\%$ on Wikidata\-Tables-R1) but suffers a severe drop in performance on both IN and OOD data, confirming the catastrophic forgetting suffered by models after fine-tuning~\cite{goodfellow2015catastrophicforgetting}. \alligator achieves great performances on 2T-red, BioDiv-red and TURL-2K-red-LamAPI after MOOD fine-tuning, while suffering a contained drop in performance (apart from HT-R2, where it loses 10\%), demonstrating a better generalization pattern than \turl.
+The average performance with respect to the data typology is depicted in Figure~\ref{fig:accuracy-dt}, which further demonstrates these findings.

 \textbf{Computational performance}.
-Figure~\ref{fig:time} and Figure~\ref{fig:memory} report the overall elapsed time for the four tested approaches per dataset and the overall memory occupied by each approach per dataset (\turl and \tablellama's occupied memory refers to the A100-80GB GPU memory, while the \alligator and \dagobah's memory refers to the overall RAM of the machine hosting the algorithm).
-Both time and occupied memory are on a logarithmic scale.
-If \turl is the fastest and the lightest from both time and occupied memory perspectives, and \tablellama is the slowest and heaviest, \alligator strikes as a good compromise w.r.t. to execution time and occupied memory. \dagobah, on the other hand, is completely out-of-bounds, especially if one is bounded by resource or budget constraints.
+Figure~\ref{fig:avgs-per-approach} also reports the average elapsed time (center) for the six tested approaches and the average occupied memory (right) by each approach (\turl and \tablellama's occupied memory refers to the GPU memory, while the \alligator and \dagobah's memory refers to the overall ``Virtual Memory Size'').
+Note that time is on a logarithmic scale and is considered as the time employed by an approach to link a mention without considering the ER time\footnote{The GPT-4o and GPT-4o-mini time is constrained by the limits imposed by \href{https://platform.openai.com/docs/guides/rate-limits.}{OpenAI API rate limits}}.
+If \turl is the fastest and the lightest from both time and occupied memory perspectives and \tablellama is the slowest and heaviest, \alligator strikes as a good compromise w.r.t. to execution time and occupied memory. \dagobah, on the other hand, is completely out-of-bounds, especially if one is bounded by resource or budget constraints.